SNRNS/Postdoc_arrival_checklist/README.md

 If you're an incoming postdoc and this guide was helpful (or not) please contribute to it by adding anything you think will be useful.

+Also feel free to contact Alejandro (ajs.scientia@gmail.com) with any questions you may have.

 ## Visa

 ### Do I need a visa?